Devanshj09/Ultrasonic-radar/readme.md

 Team
-This was a solo project, hpe you like it.
+This was a solo project, hope you like it.